Online Chemistry Major Handbook

 That is a very good question!
 See the resources below for more information.

-- See the College of Science's What can you do with a Chemistry Degree? page.
+- What can you do with a Chemistry Degree? from the College of Science

 - The American Chemical Society's Careers page has information on career pathways and professional development.